-Pursuant to the G-III Apparel Group, Ltd. 1999 Stock Option Plan for Non-Employee Directors (the "1999 Plan"), we have automatically granted options to purchase shares of Common Stock on an annual basis to Non-Employee Directors.
+Pursuant to the G-III Apparel Group, Ltd. 1999 Stock Option Plan for Non-Employee Directors (the "1999 Plan"), until 2009, we had automatically granted options to purchase shares of Common Stock on an annual basis to Non-Employee Directors.

-Under the 1999 Plan, which is administered by our Board of Directors, each Non-Employee Director had automatically been granted an option to purchase up to 3,000 shares of Common Stock on the day after each annual meeting of our stockholders.
+Under the 1999 Plan, which was administered by our Board of Directors, each Non-Employee Director had automatically been granted an option to purchase up to 3,000 shares of Common Stock on the day after each annual meeting of our stockholders.
 Additionally, the 1999 Plan provided that the Board of Directors, acting in its discretion, may make a one-time grant of an option to purchase up to 10,000 shares of Common Stock to an individual when he or she first becomes a Non-Employee Director.
 All options issued under the 1999 Plan are exercisable at a per share exercise price equal to the closing sale price of a share of Common Stock on the grant date.

-There were approximately 39,180 shares available for issuance under the 1999 Plan as of January 31, 2009.
 The 1999 Plan terminated on April 28, 2009, the tenth anniversary of its effective date.
-As the 1999 Plan terminated prior to the 2009 Annual Meeting, we intend to make annual grants to our Non-Employee Directors, as well as one-time grants to new Non-Employee Directors, under the 2005 Plan
+Beginning with the 2009 Annual Meeting, annual grants to our Non-Employee Directors, as well as one-time grants to new Non-Employee Directors, are made under the 2005 Plan.